-The AR-Client is implemented using the Unity AR Foundation framework, this allows the creation of a generic AR frontend usable with a majority of present AR devices like AR goggles, tables, or phones.
+The AR-Client is implemented using the Unity AR Foundation framework; this allows the creation of a generic AR frontend usable with a majority of present AR devices such as AR goggles, tables, or phones.
+Figure 5 shows an early version for the tablet/mobile phone user interface, as well a later version for the Magic Leap 1.
 Instead of communication with the BPM-Suite itself, the AR-Client communicates via REST with the ACE and all requests to other sources are handled by the ACE.
 This enables the creation of a truly generic frontend independent of the BPMS, as all requests are parsed to the required model in the ACE.
 With this approach combined with a powerful AR interface, the user is able to complete and perform all activities in the AR-Client without the need to utilize another software solution or device.
-As the BPM workflow is still handled solely by the BPMS, it is however possible to switch at any moment to another solution (e.g., the Camunda Tasklist or the AristaFlow Client) if the worker deems it more beneficial, e.g., filling a long form.
+As the BPM workflow is still handled solely by the BPMS, it is however possible to switch at any moment to another solution (e.g., the Camunda Tasklist or the AristaFlow Client) if the worker deems it more beneficial, e.g., filling a long form or accessing specific resources.

-While all process management communication is handled via REST between the AR-Client and ACE, the client can also access the Pub/Sub data via the Pub/Sub interface.
+While all process management communication is handled

+via REST between the AR-Client and ACE, the client can also access the Pub/Sub data via the Pub/Sub interface.
 It is therefore possible to see all relevant sensor values of a machine while working on it, or receive global updates (e.g., a change of priority or information a new assignment).

-The final component of the ARPF is the Pub/Sub Interface,

-handling all MQTT messages.
-This contains all machines sensor data for the Rule Interface or the AR-Client, as well as global worker specific updates like a new assignment or priority updates.
+The final component of the ARPF is the Pub/Sub Interface, handling all MQTT messages.
+This contains all machines sensor data for the Rule Interface or the AR-Client, as well as global worker specific updates such as a new assignment or priority updates.
 While the Camunda Client makes no use of global events via MQTT, the event feature is implemented in the AristaFlow suite.